whg-training/whg-training-resources/docs/genome_wide_association_studies/genome_wide_association_analysis/gwas_association.md

 The quantile-quantile plot is very useful in evaluating GWAS data for systematic bias.
 It compares the empirical distribution of values against the expected distribution if drawn from a uniform distribution.

-The expected median p-value is 0.5.
+The **expected median p-value** (if there were no associations) is 0.5.
+If the median P-value is much below this, it indicates there are more small p-values than expected by chance.
 The diagonal line shows where the points should fall if the null hypothesis that there are no association signals were true at most SNPs.

 :::tip Question